astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/whatiscs.md

 people in higher education will quickly argue that a degree in computer science is far better than an online bootcamp or course focused on *just* coding.
 If you go out into industry, you will see and hear about many people who dropped out or had online training and are doing just fine.
-I have nothing against online courses and have done a few myself, but I think the academic idea is sound.
-Understanding the full picture of computer science will help you be a better software engineer, which is the main job outcome from a computer science degree [^ref2] [^ref3].
+I have nothing against online courses and have done a few myself, but I can see the academic argument too.
+Understanding the full picture of computer science will help you be a better software engineer, which is the main job outcome from a computer science degree [^ref2].

 ## What *isn't* software engineering?